-- St. Peter-in-Thanet will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum. - We recognise that school play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - St. Peter-in-Thanet is aware of the most recent communication from the DfE on the mandatory implementation of Relationships Education, Relationships and Sex and Health Education and will ensure that this is embedded into the curriculum. - Our school systems support children to talk to a range of staff.
+The Charles Dickens School will ensure that children are taught about safeguarding, including online safety, as part of providing a broad and balanced curriculum.

+- We recognise that School play an essential role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; what is 'safe'; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-awareness, self-esteem, social and emotional understanding, assertiveness and decision making so that learners have a range of age appropriate contacts and strategies to ensure their own protection and that of others. - The Charles Dickens School is aware of the most recent communication from the DfE on the mandatory implementation of Relationships Education, Relationships and Sex and Health Education and will ensure that this is embedded into the curriculum. - Our School systems support children to talk to a range of staff.
 Children will be listened to and heard, and their concerns will be taken seriously and acted upon as appropriate.